meribold/dotfiles/home/config/fontconfig/README.md

 characters <!-- Is character the correct term here?
 What about symbol, glyph, grapheme, sign, ideograph, ... --> and when a serif typeface is requested.

-There are some nuances to this this that make it more tricky than it sounds.
+There are some nuances to this that make it more tricky than it sounds.

 ### Major tangent: [Han unification][]